European Volunteering as a tool for personal

 The municipality of Bergolo is part of the touristic route La Via del Sale, an ancient road built by the Romans that connects the coast of Luguria to Piedmont and which was used to transport salt.

-In the framework of their learning goals and according to the values and mission of Associazione Vagamondo, each volunteer will be invited to carry out his own personal project.
-The volunteer will have the freedom to decide which project to carry out and how to develop it during the 6 months of volunteering!
+In the framework of their learning goals and according to the values and mission of Associazione Vagamondo, each volunteer will be encouraged to carry out their own personal project.
+They will have the freedom to decide which project to carry out and how to develop it!

 Bergolo, a village of 54 inhabitants, is located on the hills of south Piedmont in the province of Cuneo, northern Italy.

 It is a peaceful destination for Nature and outdoor activities lovers.
 The village doesn’t have any shop, only 1 restaurant and it is the ideal place for diving in nature and disconnecting from busy city-life.
 Bergolo has a long tradition of music, art and, in general, cultural festivals and since 2018 hosts regularly youth exchanges and trainings organized by different youth organizations.

 Cortemilia is the main centre of the local area of Alta Langa with a population of 2300 people.
 It is located 8 km far from Bergolo.